Now accepting new clients

 The time it takes to see changes will vary from one person to another.
 Trauma is very tricky to work with as we often are triggered by unpredictable circumstances.
 What is most important to us and to a clients recovery is that they feel safe when they are in a session.
 Typically, we see changes happen more rapidly when an individual is consistent with sessions and motivated towards change.
+We can say however that clients report to us that there is a huge difference between talk therapy and somatic therapy in that somatic therapy is much more result oriented and most clients report they feel a drop in thier anxiety within the 1st few months.

 Prescribe Medication